 What is leadership and how do leaders lead?
 Can leadership be learned?
-What skills do 21st century leaders need?
+What skills do 21st-century leaders need?
 This course provides an opportunity to examine leadership theories, to develop a personal understanding of leadership, and to explore the relations of leaders and followers.
-The essential skills of effective leaders are explored, such as elaborating a vision, facilitating communication, working with groups and teams, overseeing finances, and facilitating change.
-Students are encouraged to examine systematically their own leadership potential as they reflect on historical and contemporary examples of effective business and political leaders as well as leaders of causes and social movements.
+The essential skills of effective leaders are explored, such as elaborating a vision, facilitating communication, working with diversity in organizations, shaping an ethical climate, and facilitating change.
+Students will be encouraged to examine systematically their own leadership potential as they reflect on historical and contemporary examples of effective business and political leaders as well as leaders of causes and social movements.

 LOS 3050 Financial Management (4 Credits)

-All organizations, business, government and not-for-profit, must deal with financial matters.
-This course provides opportunities to learn how to read and use financial data in order to develop systems for budget creation and control, profit forecasting, and long range development.
+All organizations, businesses, governments, and not-for-profits must deal with financial matters.
+This course provides opportunities to learn how to read and use financial data in order to develop systems for budget creation and control, profit forecasting, and long-range development.
 Basic principles of accounting, cost analysis and control, revenue and expense forecasting, return on investment, and capital reinvestment are studied and applied to examples.
-The leader's role in financial management are examined, including technical, conceptual, and value considerations.
+The leader's roles in financial management are examined, including technical, conceptual, and value considerations.

 LOS 3250 Learning in Organizations (4 Credits)